cameraui/docs/home-assistant/index.md

 # Home Assistant

-camera.ui works with Home Assistant in two ways that have nothing to do with each other.
-You can **run camera.ui inside Home Assistant** with the app, and you can **connect an existing camera.ui to Home Assistant** with the integration.
-They are separate jobs, so you can do either or both: the app runs the server, the integration surfaces its cameras and sensors as HA entities.
+camera.ui and Home Assistant meet in two independent ways: the app **runs camera.ui inside Home Assistant**, the integration **connects a camera.ui server to Home Assistant** and surfaces its cameras and sensors as HA entities.
+Use either or both.

 <Shot src="/img/home-assistant/devices.png" alt="camera.ui devices and entities in Home Assistant" />

 ## Running vs connecting

 - **The app runs camera.ui.** It installs the camera.ui server as a Home Assistant OS app, so your cameras, recordings, and detection live on the same box as HA.
-This is a way to host camera.ui, nothing more.
 - **The integration connects camera.ui.** It talks to a camera.ui server (the app, or a Docker/desktop install anywhere on your network) and creates one HA device per camera with live streams, sensors, and PTZ.
-This is how entities show up in HA.

-If you run the app, you still add the integration to get entities into Home Assistant.
-If your camera.ui already runs elsewhere, you only need the integration.
+The app alone creates no entities: add the integration as well.
+If camera.ui already runs elsewhere, you only need the integration.

 ## Getting entities in: pick one transport

-There are two independent ways to get camera.ui cameras and sensors into Home Assistant as entities:
+Two independent transports bring camera.ui cameras and sensors into Home Assistant:

 1. **The integration** (recommended).
 A custom component that pushes entities to HA over a local connection.
 No broker needed.
 2. **MQTT discovery**.
 An opt-in on the camera.ui server's MQTT bridge that publishes Home Assistant discovery configs to your broker.

-These two do **not** merge.
-Home Assistant treats them as unrelated, so running both leaves you with two copies of every camera: two devices, two motion sensors, two of everything.
-Pick one.

 ::: danger Do not run both
-The integration and MQTT discovery duplicate each other.
-Pick one.
+The two do **not** merge: running both leaves you with two copies of every camera, device and sensor.
 Use the integration unless you specifically want to route camera.ui through an existing MQTT broker.
 :::

 ## The integration

-Recommended for most setups.
-It connects straight to camera.ui with no MQTT broker involved.
 Live camera changes arrive by push, and it re-checks the camera list once a minute as a backstop.

 You get, per camera: